team-mayes/atesa/docs/the_config_file.rst

 ``two_line_threshold``

 	A float defining the maximum ratio of the slopes of the lines constituting one of the likelihood maximization "two_line_test" algorithm's convergence criteria.
 See :ref:`Two_line_test` for details.
 Default = 0.5

+``sigfigs``

+	An integer defining the number of digits after the decimal to report for CVs in aimless shooting output files.
+In general, there should be no need to modify this option unless you have defined a custom CV that requires greater than the default precision.
+Default = 3

 Committor Analysis Settings